Kiffhost/exalted-scripture-understanding/Charms/Charm Keywords.md

 #### Decisive-only
 If it’s an attack Charm, the Charm can only be used with a decisive attack.
 If it is a defensive Charm, it can only be used to defend against a decisive attack.
 #### Dual
+This Charm has two different functions, one for withering and one for decisive.
+#### Mute
-This Charm has two different functions, one for withering and one for decisive. #### Mute: This Charm’s cost will not add to the Exalt’s anima level unless she wants it to.
+This Charm’s cost will not add to the Exalt’s anima level unless she wants it to.
 #### Pilot
 The character must be the captain or the helmsman of the sailing vessel to use this Charm.
 #### Psyche